fwz/fwz.github.com-source/source/_posts/A-2D-Nim-Game.md

             win_set.add(i)
 ```

-Easy, right?
-The nice thing here is that, since we iterate from a state with smaller binary, all next states have been computed because some "1" in the binary will change to "0", but no "0" will change to "1". so the number represented the next possible state board will always be smaller.
-The upper bound of count for next states is 4\*\4\*2\*3, because for any possible cell, one could remove 3 types of length for 2 directions (down / right)
+The upper bound of count for next states is smaller than 4\*4\*2\*3, because for any possible cell, one could at most remove 3 types of length for 2 directions (down / right)

-To generalize, for an N\*N Grid with above rules, this algorithm take O(2^(N\*N)\*2\*3\*N\*N) to iterate all possible states.
-If N = 4, it takes 30 seconds to generate all states on my computer. so it might take 12 hours for N = 5, and much more for N = 6.
+To be more generalize, for an N\*N Grid with above rules, this algorithm take O(2^(N\*N)\*2\*3\*N\*N) to iterate all possible states.
+If N = 4, it takes 30 seconds to generate all states on my computer. so it might take much more for N = 5.

-If you want to know whether the first player or the second player could force a win, checkout the [game script I wrote: 2d-nim](https://github.com/fwz/2d-nim/) and test it!
+If you want to know whether the first player or the second player could force a win, checkout the game script I wrote on github: [2d-nim](https://github.com/fwz/2d-nim/) and test it!

 ### Summary
-We discuss the 2d nim game and the Zermelo's Theorem in this article to get the ultimate strategy for this game.
-Although we reached the core of the  answer, I still believe there are some topology based solutions with a lower complexity.
+We have discussed the 2d nim game, and use Zermelo's Theorem and Dynamic Programming to get the ultimate strategy for this game.
+Although we reached the fact of the game, I still believe that there are some topology based solutions with a lower complexity for larger board.